rsaavedraf/fxp/README.md

 However it will work for systems in which sizeof(long) is not larger than sizeof(int).
-- 2023-01-29: improved testing framework using long doubles, and refactored some utility functions related to testing in a separate fxp_aux.c program.
+- 2023-01-29: improved testing framework using long doubles, and refactored some utility functions related to testing and tracing in a separate file: fxp_aux.c.
 - 2023-01-31: significant precision improvement in fxp_mul(),
 now offering pretty much the same precision as fxp_mul_l() while still only using ints, no longs.
 The calculation uses the